 We got peanuts

-We have to make sure that the peanuts the farmers are producing are safe to eat in the high-end market.
-If we cannot produce high-quality and sell it at high-end markets at a decent price, then it simply isn't financially feasible to invest effort and money in developing these Ghanaian farmers to become our producers.
+We have to make sure that the peanuts, cashew, mangos and so on, that the farmers are producing are safe to eat in the high-end market of the Nordic countries and beyond.
+If we cannot produce high-quality and sell it at high-end markets at a decent price, then it simply isn't financially viable to invest effort and money in developing countries like Ghanaian farmers to become global food producers.

 We still have a lot of learning ahead of us, to understand all the steps of working with Ghanaian farmers and their communities, before we can be completely reliable in our eGro model, and be able to implement its operational procedures in other countries.